 “I’m assuming he’s like us?”
 Across the table Reese Parker, Jaxon’s partner in the Violent Crimes Unit and also the division’s sketch artist looked up from her drawing pad, her pencil poised in the air.

-Jaxon and Reese had grown up in the colony with the others in the room: Eagle Jensen, Dani Balak, and the twins, Lyssa and Lyra Sloan.
+Jaxon and Reese had grown up in the colony with most of the others in the room: Eagle Jensen, Dani Balak, and the twins, Lyssa and Lyra Sloan.
 As children they had fought to survive in the harsh environment and had been among the miraculous few who had been released from its confines.
 They had been a crew as children at Colony 6, and now on the outside, each had been found and hired by Captain Brogan to work at AED.
 Reuniting them as a team was an action meant both to protect and to use them.

 Jaxon could never let himself forget that last part.
 They were here willingly, but if they chose not to be, they would conveniently disappear.
 They as individuals didn’t matter in the long run. not when many thousands of lives weighed in the balance.
 They mattered only by how they could help free the citizens of the CORE.

 “I know this isn’t what you hoped for,” Brogan said finally, “but Sam Kentley is in immediate danger of being killed or taken by Special Forces.
 We can’t stand by and allow that to happen.
-We need a healer in the Underground, especially if what you tell us—and what others have confirmed—is true about those having abilities going insane.
+We need a healer in the underground, especially if what you tell us—and what others have confirmed—is true about those having abilities going insane.
 You are all at risk until we figure out why that’s happening.
 The last thing we want is to be putting down our own people.
 Special Forces has done quite enough of that.”

 “Just so you remember that my priority and the only reason I’m here is to free my brother.”
 Dani’s hand was no longer trembling.
 Had Jaxon imagined it?

-Finally, Dani gave a curt nod, and lowered her gaze.
+Finally, Dani gave a curt nod and lowered her gaze.
 Jaxon knew her well enough—from growing up together in Colony 6 and these past six weeks after the crew’s reunion—that she wasn’t beaten.
 Dani was never beaten.
 She’d push them to Breakdown and back to get her brother out of Estlantic and the hands of Special Forces.
 If they didn’t do it soon, they’d all better watch their backs.
 He rubbed the side of his temples to ease the building pressure there.

 “And if Sam Kentley won’t come with us?”
 Reese asked.
 She was drawing again, but with her right hand now instead of her left.